 - Tor Browser

 Mozilla’s Firefox is the best alternative to Chrome in terms of speed and privacy.
 It allows far more control over privacy and lets you control the data you share on the web.
-There is a dedicated “Tracking Protection” feature which prevents websites from tracking you.
-Recently, Mozilla released the “Firefox Monitor” feature which alerts you immediately in case your email ID or password is involved in a data breach.
+There is a dedicated “Tracking Protection” feature that prevents websites from tracking you.
+Mozilla released the “Firefox Monitor” feature, which alerts you immediately in case your email ID or password is involved in a data breach.

 The best part is that Firefox comes with several Chrome-like features.
 So if you switch browsers, you won’t be missing Google anytime soon.
 Firefox can handle a large number of open tabs without getting lousy because it doesn’t hog your RAM like Chrome.
 It also offers a large collection of add-ons and extensions that you could use.

 - Features like Tracking Protection, Firefox Monitor, etc.